Braque Triptych: Provenance

 The approximate dating of the triptych is based the death of Jehan Braque in 1452, and the fact that the interior panels show an Italian influence, and is considered one of the first of his later more austere mature period works; van der Wyeden had visited Italy in 1450.

 It is first mentioned, unattributed, in Catherine de Brabant's 1497 will when she left it to her grandson Jehan Villain.
 Records show the altarpiece in the possession of her heirs until 1586, after which it was purchased by a priest in England.
 It later came into the possession of the English painter Richard Evans.
 It was purchased by the Musée du Louvre from the writer and benefactor Lady Theodora Guest, in 1913.
 At the time, it was considered the most important acquisition by the public gallery since 1878 when they were bequeathed a major work by Hans Memling.
 At the time it was a record price paid for a van der Weyden; J. P. Morgan had earlier spent $100,000 on the Annunciation now in the New York Metropolitan Museum of Art.

-Today it is on permanent display in the Louvre, in its original oak frame.
-Because of its fragility, it is encased in glass.